Using the Custom SQL Rule Set Feature (KBA4455)

 Usage

 This feature is used to specifically define the SQL statement used to read the data from the database table.
-The columns needed in the statement depends on the job type (IP or OTF).
+The columns needed in the statement will depend on the job type (IP or OTF).

 The 'Custom SQL' can also be used to alter datatypes and values (as in casting).